Lora's Latest Post

 The supply chain is a complex, non-linear, distributed system that must be adaptive to meet business needs in an uncertain world.
 Unfortunately, today, most deployed technologies amplify and distort the signal to improve reliability and drive growth in a world that is becoming more uncertain.
 Companies talk about the symptoms with a lot of handwaving and acronyms, but don’t know how to roll up their sleeves and embrace uncertainty.

 Closing the performance gap is seldom a single factor.
 The answer is not a single technology or a simple change of approach.
-While business users are enamored of AI hype and experimenting with agents and agentics, embracing the full value of artificial intelligence requires an AI-enabled architecture, from data architecture definition to solution delivery.
+While business users are enamored with AI hype and experimenting with agents and agentics, embracing the full value of artificial intelligence requires an AI-enabled architecture, from data architecture definition to solution delivery.
+Most clients I work with do not know how to get started and fall prey to the AI-stupid pitches from technologists.

 The World is Grayer and Less Certain.
 Companies Have Not Adapted.